fusionby2030/moxie/docs/source/profile_problem_statement.rst

 Accomplished
 ~~~~~

-* Vanilla VAE's that can generate profiles okay.
+* Vanilla VAE's that can generate profiles.

 Dataset(s)
 ---------

+The code for this section is found in :file:`/src/data/`

 #.
 JET Pedestal Database (JPDB)
   * We use the entries found in the established DB between the time averaged windows given.